International rules and regulations of the Aviation Obstruction Lights Systems

 Explosion or Ex-proof lights to be used in harsh environments and dangerous area must be certified according to the ATEX / IECEx regulations.

-According to the type and height of structure WETRA low, medium and high intensity aircraft warning lights meet the ICAO Annex 14, FAA and SHGM standarts .
+According to the type and height of structure WETRA low intensity aviation obstruction lights, medium intensity aviation obstruction lights, and high intensity aircraft warning lights meet the ICAO Annex 14, FAA and SHGM standarts .

 WETRA aviation obstruction lights are resistant in all weather conditions, extremely in hot and cold weather conditions.
 Work and alarm status of On the other hand, WETRA Led aircraft warning lights can be easily traceable and also current monitoring can be integrated into the system.